Arnold Laver sponsors the Wood Awards 2018

 aim to recognise, encourage and promote outstanding design, craftsmanship and installation using wood.
 Arnold Laver are proud sponsors of the Wood Awards.

 The judges in July 2018 announced the 32 projects that represent the best of British architecture and product design in the world's only naturally sustainable material.
-The 2018 winners will be announced in November 2018.
+The 2018 winners were announced at a ceremony held on the 20th November 2018 at Carpenters’ Hall in London.
+You can now find the full list of the awarded projects - including photos and technical info here

 Gold Award 2018 Winner